 Typically, you will work on a computational problem in pieces, organizing related ideas into cells and moving forward once previous parts work correctly.
 This is much more convenient for interactive exploration than breaking up a computation into scripts that must be executed together, as was previously necessary, especially if parts of them take a long time to run.

-At certain moments, it may be necessary to interrupt a calculation which is taking too long to complete.
-This may be done with the $Kernel \mid Interrupt$ menu option, or the Ctrl-m i keyboard shortcut.
-Similarly, it may be necessary or desirable to restart the whole computational process, with the $Kernel \mid Restart$ menu option or Ctrl-m . shortcut.
+To interrupt a calculation which is taking too long, use the Kernel, Interrupt menu option, or the i, i keyboard shortcut.
+Similarly, to restart the whole computational process, use the Kernel, Restart menu option or 0, 0 shortcut.